Xen Kria SOM Starter Kits Support

 cd xilinx-<hardware>-<version>

-The wic image required is in pre-built/linux/images/petalinux-sdimage.wic.xz, and the XEN artifacts required can be found in pre-built/linux/xen.
+The .wic image required is in pre-built/linux/images/petalinux-sdimage.wic.xz, and the Xen artifacts required are found in pre-built/linux/xen.

-Flash the embedded Linux wic image from either Yocto or PetaLinux flow to an SD card using Balena Etcher.
-This will set up the SD card to contain 2 partitions - partition 1 with boot images (accessible by Windows and Linux) that we will discard and partition 2 with Kria Starter Kit embedded Linux rootfs (not accessible by Windows) that will also be used for XEN DOM0.
+Flash the embedded Linux .wic image from either Yocto or PetaLinux flow to an SD card using Balena Etcher.
+This sets up the SD card to contain two partitions: partition 1 with boot images (accessible by Windows and Linux) and partition 2 with the Kria Starter Kit embedded Linux rootfs (not accessible by Windows) that is also used for XEN DOM0.
+A third partition is created to house the DOMU rootfs.

 Partition 1

-If you are using Yocto generated wic image - partition 1 already contain XEN artifacts as the wic is generated with XEN support.
-Below step is for PetaLinux tool Flow only.
+If you are using a Yocto generated .wic image, partition 1 already contain Xen artifacts because the .wic is generated with Xen support.

-We then need to copy over the Ubuntu image that we want to boot as DOMU.
-Download the iot-limerick-kria-classic-desktop-2204-x07-20230302-63-system-boot.tar.gz file from Kria Ubuntu download site, un-compress it, and copy image.fit file into partition 1 for DOMU later.
-This file is not being used in XEN booting, but we use SD partition 1 as a place to transfer the file onto target.
+Next, copy over the Ubuntu image that you want to boot as DOMU.
+Download the iot-limerick-kria-classic-desktop-2204-x07-20230302-63-system-boot.tar.gz file from the Kria Ubuntu download site, uncompress it, and copy the image.fit file into partition 1 for DOMU later.
+This file is not being used in Xen booting but is place in partition 1 as a way to transfer the file onto target.

 Partition 2

-Partition 2 was programmed with a Kria Starter Kit embedded Linux rootfs from setting SD card image with the Kria Starter Kit embedded Linux .wic image.
-This can be re-used for XEN.
+Partition 2 was programmed with a Kria Starter Kit embedded Linux rootfs from setting the SD card image with the Kria Starter Kit embedded Linux .wic image.
+This can be reused for Xen.

 Partition 3

-This step needs to be done a Linux host.
+This step needs to be done on a Linux host.

-Unzip the downloaded rootfs file to .ext4 using following:
+Unzip the downloaded rootfs file to .ext4 using the following:

 xz -d iot-limerick-kria-classic-desktop-2204-x07-20230302-63-rootfs.ext4.xz

-Plug the SD card into a Linux host machine, in this example we assume the sd card is found in /dev/sda but you may find it in different file path dependent on your machine.
-Observe the 2 partitions with sudo fdisk -l /dev/sda, it should look like the following with two partitions:
+Plug the SD card into a Linux host machine.
+In this example, it is assumed that the SD card is found in /dev/sda, but you can find it in different file path depending on your machine.
+Observe the two partitions with sudo fdisk -l /dev/sda; it should look similar to the following with two partitions:

 Device Boot Start End Sectors Size Id Type